mpantelidakis/CIWA-Webapp/README.md

 The tool uses a docker environment, running four containers, React for the front end, Nginx as a reverse proxy and file server, Flask web framework for the REST API, and MongoDB as a database.
 The tool enables a user to upload a FLIR AX8 image.
 It provides the user with a graphical interface to manipulate the metadata of the image.
 The back-end of the tool receives the image and metadata.
 The FRRN-A model is utilized for sunlit-leaf segmentation.
 The CWSI is returned to the user.
-Apart from the CWSI measurement, the tool offers multiple features such as direct comparison between the thermal and visible-spectrum images, temperature histogram analysis, and the option to download temperature data in .csv format.
+In addition to the CWSI measurement, the tool offers multiple features such as direct comparison between the thermal and visible-spectrum images, temperature histogram analysis, and the option to download temperature data in .csv format.

 To build the images and start the app in development mode, please use `docker-compose -f docker-compose.dev.yml up --build`.